xonixx/xonixx.github.io/makesure.md

 In general, removing the possibility of variable substitution would also be an option.
 But it turns out that the few who already use makesure, myself included, are already [relying](https://github.com/xonixx/makesure/pull/81#issuecomment-976174461) on this feature.

 The result of painful reflections was a compromise solution.
-We still pass the string to the shell for execution, but before that we validate it with a carefully written [regular] (https://github.com/xonixx/makesure/blob/v0.9.16/makesure.awk#L154).
+We still pass the string to the shell for execution, but before that we validate it with a carefully written [regular expression](https://github.com/xonixx/makesure/blob/v0.9.16/makesure.awk#L154).
 Yes, I know that [regex parsing is not allowed](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454).
 But we don't parse!
 We only cut off invalid options, and the shell parses.
 An interesting point.
 In fact, this regular expression is more strict than the shell parser:

 ```shell
 @define VERSION=1.2.3 # makesure won't accept